-Every restaurant faces it: the inevitable “slow month.”
-It’s the month sales take a dip, sometimes a significant slide.
+Every restaurant faces the inevitable “slow month.”
+It’s the month sales take a dip, sometimes a significant decline.

 It happens every year.
 In most restaurants I've worked with, it’s August or September - both of which will be here before you know it.

 Customers spend weekends at the lake, in the mountains, or simply spend time outside.
 Whatever the reason, sales can suffer in your restaurant during certain times of the year.

 But, I’m happy to tell you there is a way to completely avoid the coming slowdown and make that month become one of your best every year.